-In a world where protecting your online identity is as important as protecting your credit cards, car titles, and home deeds, it onlylegacy makes sense that if something happens to you, there is someone you trust to take care of it.
+In a world where protecting your online identity is as important as protecting your credit cards, car titles, and home deeds, it only makes sense that if something happens to you, there is someone you trust to take care of it.

 A company called Legacy Locker has now made that task a little easier.
 According to their website Legacy Locker is